 In December 2012, the Southwest Florida Water Management District granted Lemon Bay an Environmental Resources Permit.
 But, after almost three years of back and forth with the U.S. Army Corps of Engineers, the Corps denied Lemon Bay’s permit application with prejudice on February 1, 2016, finding that the application did not “comply with Section 404(b)(1) guidelines” and was “contrary to the public interest.”

-Lemon Bay filed a taking lawsuit in the U.S. Court of Federal Claims on March 27, 2017, and later amended its complaint on May 4, 2017.
+Lemon Bay filed a federal taking lawsuit in the U.S. Court of Federal Claims on March 27, 2017, and later amended its complaint on May 4, 2017.
 The complaint asserted a per se taking under Lucas v.
 South Carolina Coastal Council, and a regulatory taking under Penn Central Transp.
 Co. v.
 New York City.

 Lemon Bay moved for partial summary judgment on its categorical taking claim, and the Government cross-moved for summary judgment on all counts.
 The Court denied both motions.